Reading Food Labels—the hidden pitfalls

 Ingredients on a food label are listed in descending order by weight.

-Any ingredient containing a protein from one of the Big 8 is also considered an MFA and must be disclosed.
+Any ingredient containing a protein from one of these Top Allergens is also considered an MFA and must be disclosed.

 Fish and Shellfish must be specifically identified.